-- 2.1.
+2.1.
 Direct investment income: The credit entry covers profit receipts on equity participation and interest receipts on debt by Pakistani direct investors from abroad and debit entry records the profit and interest paid to the foreign direct investors by the reporting economy.
-Data on direct investment income are derived from banking records and data on reinvested earnings and undistributed branch profits are estimated from annual surveys. - 2.2.
-Portfolio investment income: The credit entry covers dividend accrued on equity securities (shares) and interest received from holding of foreign bonds, notes, and money market instruments and associated financial derivatives, and the debit entry includes the payments on account of the same instruments to the foreign investors.
-Data on portfolio investment income are collected from the exchange records provided by authorized dealers and State Bank of Pakistan. - 2.3.
-Other Investment income: The credit entry under this head includes mainly interest and discount received by State Bank of Pakistan from investment account and treasury bills and receipts of interest or discount on all other resident claims on non-resident other than direct and portfolio investment.
-The debit entry represents mainly interest payments of Medium & Long-term Loan (MLT) and other short-term loans, payments of IMF charges and payments of interest/discount on all other liabilities to nonresident other than direct and portfolio investment.
+Data on direct investment income are derived from banking records and data on reinvested earnings and undistributed branch profits are estimated from annual survey of foreign investment in Pakistan and the financial statements of companies.

+2.2.
+Portfolio investment income: The credit entry covers dividend accrued on equity securities (shares) and interest received from holding of foreign bonds, notes, and money market instruments, and the debit entry includes the payments on account of the same instruments to the foreign investors.
+Data on portfolio investment income are collected from the exchange records provided by authorized dealers and State Bank of Pakistan.

+2.3.
+Other Investment income: The credit entry under this head includes mainly interest and discount received by State Bank of Pakistan from investment accounts, treasury bills and receipts of interest or discount on all other resident claims on non-resident other than those on direct and portfolio investment.
+The debit entry mainly represents interest payments of Medium & Long-term Loans (MLT), other short-term loans, payments of IMF charges and payments of interest/discount on all other liabilities to nonresidents other than those on direct and portfolio investment.